 A beneficial aspect to utilizing baking powder to make a self rising flour is that it does not require refrigeration.
 It’s not a living organism like yeast.
-So long as you keep it dry, the unopened shelf life is up to several years and once opened it’s good for about 6 months at room temperature.
+So long as you keep it dry, the unopened shelf life can be years (once opened it will lessen depending on environmental conditions).

 To test your baking powder, add about 1/2 tsp to some hot water in a cup.
 If it foams and bubbles, it has enough zip left.
 If it just sits there, well, it’s no good…

 To make 1 cup of self rising flour, add 1 1/2 tsp baking powder and 1/4 (or 1/2) tsp salt.
 Stir/mix until well blended together.
 That’s it!